MoutPessemier/E-PortfolioV1/README.md

 PRACTICAL:
 Everything is hand made (with the use of the Bootstrap 4 framework).
 You can find my original concepts in the designs.
+If the site needs better coverage and accessibility for people with a disablity, please do let me know!